matze-dd/Tex2txt/README.md

 [Back to top](#tex2txt-a-flexible-latex-filter-with-tracking-of-line-numbers-or-character-positions)

 ## Application as Python module
+The script can be extended with Python's module mechanism.
+In order to use `import tex2txt`, this module has to reside in the same directory as the importing script, or environment variable PYTHONPATH has to be set accordingly.

+### Interface
-The module exports the following central function.
+The module provides the following central function.
 ```
 (plain, nums) = tex2txt.tex2txt(tex, options)
 ```